-With SIMPLEX, getting started with 3D printing technology is effortless and convenient.
-"Plug and Print", without any prior knowledge and quite cleanly too i.e. no biologically harmful chemicals.
+With the SIMPLEX filament 3D printer system, getting started with 3D printing technology is effortless and convenient.
+Without any prior knowledge and quite cleanly too i.e. no biologically harmful chemicals.
 In addition, the printed models don't require any post-processing.
 The device is easy to operate, can be placed anywhere, operates quietly and offers high resolution.
 High-quality special filaments meet the special requirements in orthodontics.
 Use errors regarding the parameters are avoided by automatic pre-settings.

-- ✓ 100% free from irritants

-- ✓ No polymerization in the light-curing unit necessary

-- ${ig \oslash}$ No post-processing with chemicals necessary
+- ✓ 100% free from irritants - ✓ No polymerization in the light-curing unit necessary - ✓ No post-processing with chemicals necessary

-- Seco-friendly and health-friendly printing

-- ✓ Colorfast, UV-resistant